- General Information

 In 1994, Lieutenant Governor Bob Bullock, unhappy with the condition of the Cemetery, organized a full scale renovation and restoration project.
 The project included the construction of a visitor’s center and gallery, pond, columbarium wall, and a memorial plaza.
 All Confederate headstones were taken down and cleaned and were replaced if damaged.
 Trees, shrubbery, flowers, and grass were planted for the beautification phase of the project.
 In March of 1997, a rededication ceremony was held with Governor George W. Bush, Lieutenant Governor Bullock, Speaker of the House Pete Laney, and other distinguished guests in attendance.

 In 1997, the Legislature formed a Committee that oversees the everyday operations of the Cemetery.
 The Committee is comprised of three members who are appointed by the Governor.
-The first Texas State Cemetery Committee members are Chairman Martin L. Allday, George Christian, and Ralph Wayne.
+The first Texas State Cemetery Committee members were Chairman Martin L. Allday, George Christian, and Ralph Wayne.
 The Committee meets monthly and holds open record meetings that are posted in the Texas Register.

 Freeman, Martha Doty.
 "History of the Texas State Cemetery."
 Confederate Veterans at Rest: Archeological and Bioarcheological Investigations at the Texas State Cemetery, Travis County, Texas.
 Ed.
 Douglas K. Boyd.
 Texas Parks and Wildlife Department, 1996.
 23 - 30.